pauginer/wikimedia-attribution-framework/docs/principles-and-levels.md

   />
 </GridLayout>

 **Contributing back**.
-In connection to the levels of attribution,there are different levels of impact related to the extent that reuse generates engagement on Wikimedia projects.
+In connection to the levels of attribution, there are different levels of impact related to the extent that reuse generates engagement on Wikimedia projects.

 <GridLayout>
   <Card